-2.2 Implemention of MUSLE in WEAP Erosion Plugin (WEP)
+2.2 Implementation of MUSLE in WEAP Erosion Plugin (WEP)

 The WEAP Erosion Plugin (WEP) is based on the MUSLE approach as described above.
-WEP has been designed to derive the MUSLE parameters in a simplified way:
+WEP has been designed to derive the following MUSLE parameters in a simplified way:

-- R\USLE (rainfall-runoff erosivity factor) - based on surface runoff as calculated by WEAP and the intensity of the rainfall expressed as hours in the day it rains (1-24) - K\USLE (soil erodibility factor): - o derived from the geometric mean weight diameter of soil particles - C\USLE (land cover and management factor) - o user input between 0 (e.g. forest) and 1(degraded land) - P\USLE (soil conservation and prevention practices factor) - user input between 0 (e.g. full erosion control measures) and 1(no erosion control measures) - LS\USLE (slope and steepness factor) - $\circ \quad$ derived from the average slope in an area
+- R_USLE (rainfall-runoff erosivity factor) - Based on surface runoff as calculated by WEAP and the intensity of the rainfall expressed as hours in the day it rains (1-24) - K_USLE (soil erodibility factor): - Derived from the geometric mean weight diameter of soil particles - C_USLE (land cover and management factor) - User input between 0 (e.g. forest) and 1(degraded land) - P_USLE (soil conservation and prevention practices factor) - User input between 0 (e.g. full erosion control measures) and 1(no erosion control measures) - LS_USLE (slope and steepness factor) - o Derived from the average slope in an area